deepmedic/deepmedic/documentation/README.md

 #### Install using conda (preferred)

 Since Theano-v0.9, a new GPU backend based on libgpuarray has been introduced.
 Its dependencies are much easier to install via *conda*, as they include C libraries that pip can't install.
-Theano-v0.9 was found a bit unstable with certain versions of cuDNN.
-So we suggest you upgrade straight to Theano-v0.10 (beta, from github currently).
-The below steps should guide you for installing conda, installing theano-v0.10 and dependencies, and installing deepmedic.
+The below steps should guide you for installing conda, theano and dependencies, and installing deepmedic.

 **Install conda**:
 Download an installer for your OS from [link](https://conda.io/miniconda.html) and run it.